JieFrye/LogAnalysis/README.md

 * Use Airflow to automate the pipeline.
 * Include more feature types in the model and see how they affect the performance of the pipeline.
+* To measure how well the clustering worked, ideally, we would apply the findings and update the website to see if users spend less time to obtain their requests and/or request more documents.